OpenBionics/Anthropomorphic-Robot-Hands/Software/README.md

 ```

 ## Working Example
-You need to check that the USB2Dynamixel adapter is properly connected.
+Check that the USB2Dynamixel adapter is properly connected.
 ```
 $ ls /dev/ttyUSB*
 ```
 If you get ```/dev/ttyUSB0``` continue the procudre, if not check the list bellow.
-* If you get  ```/dev/ttyUSB1```, unplug all your USB devices and plug only USB2Dynamixel adapter.
+* If you get  ```/dev/ttyUSB1```, unplug all your USB devices and plug only the USB2Dynamixel adapter.
 An alternative solution is to navigate to the main controller launch file and change the port name.
 ```
 $ cd ~/hand_ws/src/hand_controller/hand_controller/launch
 $ gedit controller_hand_manager.launch
 ```
-Then you need to source the workspace again.
+Then source the workspace again.
 ```
 $ . devel/setup.bash
 ```
-* If you get a permission denied error, change the permissions of the user from the home directory.
+* If you get permission denied error, change the permissions of the user from the home directory.
 ```
 $ sudo chmod 777 /dev/ttyUSB0
 ```